Mastersonville, Pennsylvania

-Mastersonville is an unincorporated community located in Rapho Township in Lancaster County, Pennsylvania.
+Mastersonville is an unincorporated community located in Rapho Township in Lancaster County, Pennsylvania, United States.
 It was founded by Thomas Masterson in the early 1820s.

 History

 Thomas Masterson emigrated from County Cavan, Ireland around 1823 and built a stone house north of the village.
 Later he became postmaster.
 Thomas Jr. became manager at the Hopewell Forges for the Coleman Ironworks.

 At one time, Mastersonville was one of the most thriving villages in the township.
 Thomas Sr.'s son Joseph constructed additional brick houses.
 Joseph and Benjamin Masterson established a store in a large brick building.
 Joseph's son, John S. Masterson succeeded his father in the business.
 He also was postmaster and a Justice of the Peace.